department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/family-members.md

 - Planning the best use of your VA benefits

 <br>

-**Note:** In certain cases—like if you have certain birth defects or if you're the dependent of a Veteran who died or is permanently disabled as the result of active service—you may be able to get other education and employment benefits and services for dependents.
+**Note:** In certain cases—like if you're the child of a Vietnam or Korean War Veteran and have certain birth defects, or if you're the dependent child or spouse of a Veteran who has died or is permanently and totally disabled as the result of active service—you may be able to get other education and employment benefits and services for dependents.

 [Learn about other benefits and services for dependents](#dependents-services).